GeorgelPreput/pushcart/docs/configuration_template.md

 ## Transformations

 Also composed of an array of incremental transformations, each transformation object applies onto an existing DLT view or table, as defined within the other sections of the pipeline, and produces its result in a DLT view as well.
-The order of transformations is defined in a DAG (directed, acyclical graph) composed of nodes (`from` and `into` views) and edges (the upstream/downstream relationships between them).
+The order of transformations is defined in a DAG (directed, acyclical graph) composed of nodes (`data` and `into` views) and edges (the upstream/downstream relationships between them).

-- **from**: [_required_]
+- **data**: [_required_]
   View or table name to apply transformation to.
 Should already have been defined as target `into` field in a previous item within `sources`, `transformations` or `destinations`.

   Examples: `vw__bronze__some_table_name`, `vw__silver__table_name_applied_transformation`